 As their sole predator, humans pose the greatest threat to snow leopard populations and their habitats.
 Retaliatory killings from farmers over livestock predation and habitat fragmentation through land use change are pushing snow leopard populations closer and closer towards extinction.
-Click the link below to find out more about this iconic species known as the ghosts of the mountains on our facts page.

 Learn more about snow leopards on our facts page.

 Why are snow leopards endangered?

 Scientists believe that between as low as 3,500 – 6,500 snow leopards remain in the wild today.

 However, little is actually known about this elusive species and surveying them is extremely challenging due to the extreme and remote terrain in which they live.

 Despite being downlisted to ‘vulnerable’ from ‘endangered’ under the IUCN Red List.